linode/docs/docs/platform/one-click/how-to-deploy-nextcloud-with-one-click-apps/index.md

 The Nextcloud One-Click App will create

 1. Open a browser window and navigate to your Nextcloud instance's domain.
 For example, enter `nextcloud.example.com` into the browser, replacing `example.com` with the value of your own domain.
+If you did not install the App with a domain name, the domain will be the public IP address of your Linode appended with a forward slash and "nextcloud.
+An example of this would be `192.168.17.43/nextcloud/`.

 1. Create a Nextcloud admin account by providing values in the presented form.